pingcap/docs/tidb-cloud/tidb-cloud-release-notes.md

 **Console changes**

-- Support exporting data from TiDB Serverless clusters in the TiDB Cloud console.
+- Support exporting data from TiDB Serverless clusters using the [TiDB Cloud console](https://tidbcloud.com/).

     Previously, TiDB Cloud only supported exporting data using the [TiDB Cloud CLI](/tidb-cloud/cli-reference.md).
 Now, you can export data from TiDB Serverless clusters to local files and Amazon S3 in the [TiDB Cloud console](https://tidbcloud.com/).